Select Page

 The Rise of Communist Rule

-The ideology of East Berlin communism was heavily influenced by Marxism-Leninism.
-The SED aimed to create a classless society with the means of production controlled by the state.
-They emphasized equal distribution of wealth and resources, collectivization of agriculture, and nationalization of key industries.
+Marxism-Leninism influenced heavily the ideology of East Berlin communism.
+The SED’s goal was to make a classless society and meant that the means of production was in the hands of the state.
+The adjective they emphasized were a distribution of wealth and resources equally, collectivization of the farms, and nationalization in of key industries.

 Daily Life in East Berlin